nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/personalWebsite/content/english/experience/2016-06-creator-and-leader-kotlin.md

 Created a community to learn and share insights into the programming language Kotlin while I was living in France: https://twitter.com/kotlinlyon

 To do so, I created partnerships with companies to host events and contacted the leaders in the field to set up the events.
-I also hosted the events.